Salvador-ON/Cooking-Recipes/README.md

 You can use this app [online](https://cooking-recipes-app.netlify.app).

-Or you can get a local copy up and running follow these simple example steps.
+Or you can get a local copy up and running follow these simple steps.

 Download the project with
 ```